ArchiAnn/2048/README.md

 # 2048
-# the file is to be run on Processing, so you need to install it first
+# you need to install Processing to run the file